home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 #### How to access the Z-Wave logs

-Z-Wave writes details to its logs.
+Z-Wave JS writes details to its logs.
 To access these logs go to the following.

    **Configuraton** -> **Devices & Services** -> **Integrations(tab)** -> **Z-Wave (CONFIGURE)** -> **Logs(tab)**